ethan-massey/personal-website-2.0/README.md

 This project was built with Turbo 360.
 To learn more, click here: https://www.turbo360.co

+## Latest Updates:
+- Migrated from Flask to Express!
+- Added CAPTCHA to contact view!

 ## Updates coming soon:
 - create a base.html to reduce redundancies in html
 - move all styling out of html into css file(s)